gardener/landscaper/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>LastChangeReconcileTime indicates when the reconciliation of the last change to the deploy item has started</p>
+<p>LastReconcileTime indicates when the reconciliation of the last change to the deploy item has started</p>
 </td>
 </tr>
 <tr>